kmalakoff/background/README.md

 )
 ````

-  b) Job with setup and cleanup:
+* Job with setup and cleanup:
 ````
 some_var = false
 job_queue = new Background.JobQueue(10) # timeslice of 10ms per iteration